 - Liver Cleansing Diets and botanicals for improving liver function

 Be Discerning about dietary changes – Your life depends on being properly informed

 “Given the abundance of misreporting about diet and cancer in the media and online, cancer survivors are at risk of misinformation.”
 Source US Library of Medicine

-Diet and nutrition for cancer patients is a complicated field and personalised approaches work best.
+Diet and nutrition for cancer patients is a complicated field; therefore; personalised (DNA-Based) approaches work best.

 The following may answer some questions about some of the cancer cure diets that you will encounter.